Aryan-any/AI-powered-brochure-generator/README.md

-# AI-powered-brochure-generator
-An intelligent tool that automatically creates professional brochures for companies by scraping and navigating their websites.
-This project leverages AI to extract relevant content—such as services, team information, contact details, and visuals—from a company's official site, then formats it into a clean, ready-to-use brochure.

-Here’s a detailed and beginner-friendly `README.md` file for your **AI-Powered Brochure Generator** project:
+Here’s a detailed and beginner-friendly `README.md` file for this **AI-Powered Brochure Generator** project:

 ---